New Jersey's 7th legislative district: Political representation

-For the 2022–2023 session, the district is represented in the State Senate by Troy Singleton (D, Palmyra) and in the General Assembly by Herb Conaway (D, Moorestown) and Carol A. Murphy (D, Mount Laurel).

-The legislative district is almost entirely located within New Jersey's 3rd congressional district, with the exception of Palmyra, which is in the 1st District.
+The legislative district is almost entirely located within New Jersey's 3rd congressional district, except for Palmyra, which is in the 1st district.

 1965–1973

 In the interim period between the 1964 Supreme Court decision Reynolds v.
-Sims which required the creation of state legislature districts to be made as equal in population as possible and the 1973 creation of the 40-district map, the 7th District consisted of all of Middlesex County.
+Sims which required the creation of state legislature districts to be made as equal in population as possible and the 1973 creation of the 40-district map, the 7th district consisted of all of Middlesex County.
 Two senators were elected at-large from the district in the 1965 election, and for the next two elections, three senators were elected.
 The Senate district was split into three districts for electing members of the Assembly for the 1967, 1969, and 1971 elections; each district elected two members to the Assembly.
 In addition, the 1971 also included an additional member of the Assembly sent to Trenton elected by the county at-large.

 The members elected to the Senate from this district are as follows:

 The members elected to the Assembly from each district are as follows: